h3abionet/h3agwas/assoc/README.md

 need python3, gcta
 tested for singularity image: no
 ### Running
-The pipeline is run: `nextflow run annot-assoc.nf`
+The pipeline is run: `nextflow run assoc/annot-assoc.nf`

 The key options are:
   * `work_dir` : the directory in which you will run the workflow.
 This will typically be the _h3agwas_ directory which you cloned;
   * `output_dir` : output directory
   * `output` : output pattern
-  * ̀ data` : same option that _plink-assoc.nf_, file is optional, used if need select specific individus for gcta,  compute frequencies or N, if mission in `file_gwas`
+  * ̀ data` : same option that _assoc/main.nf_, file is optional, used if need select specific individus for gcta,  compute frequencies or N, if mission in `file_gwas`
   * `input_pat`: the base of set of PLINK bed,bim and fam files (this should only match one);
   * `pheno` : optional, header in data, if present select individuals with no missiong individual to keep individuals for computed frequencie or gcta
   * `cut_maf` minor allele frequencies [ default : 0.0001]